chef/chef-web-docs/chef_master/source/debug.rst

    * - report
      - A report handler is used when a Chef Infra Client run succeeds and reports back on certain details about that Chef Infra Client run.
 A report handler can be loaded at the start of a Chef Infra Client run by adding a recipe that contains the **chef_handler** resource to a node's run-list.
 A report handler runs when the ``success?`` property for the ``run_status`` object returns ``true``.
    * - start
-     - A start handler is used to run events at the beginning of the Chef Infra Client run.
+     - A start handler is used to run events at the beginning of a Chef Infra Client run.
 A start handler can be loaded at the start of a Chef Infra Client run by adding the start handler to the ``start_handlers`` setting in the client.rb file or by installing the gem that contains the start handler by using the **chef_gem** resource in a recipe in the **chef-client** cookbook.
 (A start handler may not be loaded using the ``chef_handler`` resource.)

 .. end_tag